Rakesh6430/Login_Logout_Automation_Testing_using_Cypress/README.md

 - When the cypress modal is opened, select e2e testing
 - After that, press ctrl+s, check the process on the browser which is automated

-## Scenario applied using automation:
+## Scenarios applied using automation:
 - First visitng the link :
   ```https://opensource-demo.orangehrmlive.com/web/index.php/auth/login```
 - After that, login as a user using ```Username: Admin``` and ```Password: admin123```